-Desert Quill Quartet is a unique performer-composer collective featuring violin, viola, double bass, clarinet, and voices.
+Desert Quill Quartet is a dynamic performer-composer collective featuring violin, viola, double bass, clarinet, and voices.

 Dan González (Clarinet)

 Dan González Hernandez is a Performer, Composer, Improviser and Sound Artist originally from Mexico City.
 His art making explores the borders between popular and academic music, influenced by styles such as Mexican folk music, jazz, chamber music and electronic music, using improvisation as fundamental element.
 He holds a Bachelor Degree from the Music Studies and Research Centre (CIEM) and a Masters Degree in Composition and Performance from the California Institute for the Arts CalArts.
 Among his teachers are Enrico Chapela, David Roitstein, María Antonieta Lozano, Paul Novros, Phil O’connor, Ismael Sanchez and Bill Powell among others.
 His music has been performed in festivals such as the XLIII “Festival Internacional Cervantino”, “Festival de Tradiciones de Vida y Muerte Xcaret 2011”, XXXIV and XXXV “Manuel Enriquez Contemporary Music Forum” (FIMNME) and “Festival Sonosintesis 2016”.
 In 2017, he was part of ALUNA, a multidisciplinary installation that obtained the Honoraria grant from the Burning Man Festival.
 He has performed in venues from Mexico and the United States like the Julian Carrillo Concert Hall from Radio UNAM, Estudio A at The Mexican Radio Institute (IMER), Zebulon Café, The Troubadour, Auditorio Blas Galindo, el Teatro de la Ciudad Esperanza Iris and TV Shows such as “Calle 11” from Canal Once and “La hora elástica” from TV UNAM.